AdobeDocs/graphql-mesh-gateway/src/pages/gateway/upgrade.md

 See our [NPM page](https://www.npmjs.com/package/@adobe/aio-cli-plugin-api-mesh) or [Getting Started](getting-started.md#configure-your-environment) for more information.

-## Upgrading to the May 25, 2023 release
+## Upgrading to the June 1, 2023 release

 This release introduces a breaking change for a narrow use case where [prefixed Fastly headers](./headers.md#fastly-prefixing) are consumed for Adobe Commerce sources and any other source that contains "magento" in the URL.
 If you are currently consuming headers with the following format `x-<source_name>-magento-cacheid`, you will need to remove the source name (`x-magento-cacheid`) to reestablish any previously working processes.